MBR Explorer

-The mission to explore the asteroid belt was announced by the United Arab Emirates Space Agency in May 2023, and the launch is planned for March 2028.
+Overview

 Similarly to their previous Mars mission, the MBR Explorer will launch from Tanegashima Space Center, this time on an H3 Launch Vehicle.
 The spacecraft will weigh around 2.8 tonnes and will travel at an average speed of 33,000 km/h.

+Asteroids

 The MBR Explorer will visit asteroids 10253 Westerwald, 623 Chimaera, 13294 Rockox, 88055 Ghaf, 23871 Ousha, and 59980 Moza (Note: The name "Moza" was mistakenly given to asteroid on 13 October 2025, but was swiftly corrected on the same date.) during a 5-billion-kilometre total journey, and will attempt to orbit its seventh and final asteroid, 269 Justitia in 2034.
 The spacecraft will additionally drop off a small lander to set down on Justitia's surface.

 At the time when MBR Explorer was proposed, Ghaf, Ousha, and Moza were unnamed and were known by their provisional designations.
 All three of these asteroids were officially named on 13 October 2025.

+History

+The mission to explore the asteroid belt was announced by the UAE Space Agency in May 2023.
+Its launch was planned for March 2028 at that time.